ekaterina-nikonova/3070-final-project/docs/preliminary-report/3-design.md

 The evaluation goals focus on measurable performance across modalities, exercise and feedback quality, learning outcomes, usability, and reliability, specifically:

-- modal processing accuracy aims for average ASR and OCR confidence consistent with reliable conversion (ASR and OCR correctly convert learner inputs with >85% confidence on average);
+- response processing accuracy aims for average ASR and OCR confidence consistent with reliable conversion: learner inputs must be correctly converted with >85% confidence on average;
 - exercise generation should maintain semantic coherence and strict vocabulary compliance;
 - feedback should correctly identify errors at a high rate;
 - learners should show measurable improvements in retention after sustained use;